jstat/jstat/doc/md/core.md

 **fn.ones( row[, col] )**

-Use this technique for creating matrices in jStat instances.
+Use this technique to create matrices in jStat instances.

     jStat().ones( 2 );
     // returns jStat([[0,0],[0,0]])

 ### rand()

-Create a matrix of normally distributed random numbers.
+Creates a matrix of normally distributed random numbers.
 If `col` is omitted then it will default to value `row`.

 **rand( row[, col] )**